franzholz/fh_debug/README.txt

 This will also add a detailed debug output to the debug file.

-To get the debug output for "Oops, an error occured" you must make this configuration in the Install Tool:
+To get the debug output for "Oops, an error occurred!" you must make this configuration in the Install Tool:

 [SYS][productionExceptionHandler] = JambageCom\FhDebug\Hooks\CoreProductionExceptionHandler

+Remove this settings before you deinstall fh_debug.
+Otherwise you will get this PHP error entry:

+PHP Fatal error:  Uncaught Error: Class 'JambageCom\FhDebug\Hooks\CoreProductionExceptionHandler' not found in /var/www/html/typo3_src-9.5.8/typo3/sysext/core/Classes/Utility/GeneralUtility.php:3667